nicole-esquer/nicole-esquer/README.md

 ### Hey there, I'm Nicole!
 I am a back-end developer, experienced with Ruby on Rails and PostgreSQL.

 Before I was a developer, I was a technical support specialist that assisted educators on how to use online assessment tools to enhance their student’s abilities.
-I worked closely with the developer’s support team and assisted with finding bugs and creating work-arounds for our educators on a time-crunch.
+I worked closely with the developer’s support team and assisted with finding bugs and creating work-arounds for educators on a time-crunch.

 My goals as a developer are to create applications that are fun and easy to use, and help inspire the next generation of developers.